jordanryanoFA/portfolio/my-movie-app/README.md

 # Movie App

 A simple movie search and trending app built with React and the MovieDB API.
-Users can search for movies, see trending titles, and explore details like posters, descriptions, and release dates.
+Users can search for movies, see trending titles.

 1. Features
    - Search Movies – Find movies by title.